boostercloud/booster/docs/README.md

 #### Get GraphQL schema from deployed application

 After deploying your application with the command `boost deploy -e development`, you can get your GraphQL schema by using a tool like **[Hoppscotch (formerly Postwoman)](https://hoppscotch.io/)**.
-The previous command displays the deployment URL with the pattern:
+The previous command displays multiple endpoints, one of them is **graphqlURL**, which has the following pattern:

 `https://<base_url>/<environment>/graphql`